YongoDavid/Demo-2024-Feb/README.md

 gathering some strenght to begin my 8 hours again , lets go crazy ths new week because there wlnt be another week like this again

 5-feb
-active  at 5am on my for my 8hour daily dose
+active  at 5am on my for my 8hour daily dose. refreshed on how to create servers with node and express and , i have been using node but extress seems much more better and easier ,even the syntax